z80dev/puff/README.md

 ### Compilation

 This happens in `puff.rkt`, `codegen.rkt`, and all the phases under `puff/phases`.
 We coordinate the various steps in `puff.rkt` but most of the actual compilation logic is implemented in various handlers in `codegen.rkt ` and the `phases`.

+## keccak library

+Puff depends on the keccak implementation from [Alloy](https://github.com/alloy-rs/core).

+We need a tiny bit of Rust code to build a library we can call from Racket over FFI.
+This is all handled by the makefile.

+This rust code is found under `rust_src`